wso2-attic/analytics-is/README.md

 3. Java(TM) - Oracle Java SE Development Kit 1.8 or later

-#How to Contribute
+# How to Contribute

- Please report issues to our [IS Analytics JIRA](https://wso2.org/jira/browse/ANLYIS) Send your pull requests to the [analytics-IS](https://github.com/wso2/analytics-is) repository
+ Please report issues to [analytics-is github issues](https://github.com/wso2/analytics-is/issues) Send your pull requests to the [analytics-is](https://github.com/wso2/analytics-is) repository

-#Contact us
+# Contact us

 You can talk to us via the following mailing lists: